taekim-dev/weather-chat-app/README.md

 - Color-coded temperature categories for quick reference
 - Clean and intuitive user interface
 - Responsive design that works well on various devices
+- Auto-complete functionality for city name input
+- Skeleton loading for improved user experience during data fetching

+## Live Version

+A live version of the application is available at [https://weather-chat.netlify.app/](https://weather-chat.netlify.app/).

 ## Getting Started